GodsIMiJ1/The_MONK_Ghostflow_Jitsu/README.md

+# The MONK – v4.1.0
+**"Speak, and the Scroll shall become."**

+---

+**The MONK** is not a typical app.
+It is a dual-mode spiritual development tool —
+A writing sanctuary.
+A Codex terminal.
+A whispering AI companion.

+Born from the GodsIMiJ FlameOS, it merges silence with code, presence with architecture.

+## 🔥 Core Features (v4.1.0)
+- ✍️ Scroll Editor (markdown-powered)
+- 💻 Ghostflow Terminal (Codex natural language command executor)
+- 🧘 Monk Chat AI (reflective, helpful assistant)
+- 🧱 TabSwitcher (switch between tools instantly)
+- 📐 Architecture docs, full GitHub integration

 🧘‍♂️ The MONK – v1.0.0

 A sacred text editor powered by silence, designed for presence.

 📖 What is The MONK?